mqudsi/static-compress/README.md

 * Does not compress already compressed files (i.e. won't recompress your pre-compressed `.gz` files as `.gz.br`),
 * Can be configured to use as many or as few threads as you like for simultaneous compression,
 * Can be used to compress an entire directory tree (`static-compress "**"`) or just files matching a certain extension (`static-compress "**/*.html"`) or only matching a certain prefix or subpath (`static-compress "**/tocompress/*"`)
+* Sets the modification date of the compressed file equal to the modification date of the original file, so that when the original file is modified the webserver can know not to serve the old/stale compressed file (and so a subsequent `static-compress` run can know to re-compress the file and replace the stale copy).

 ### Web Server Configuration